-BJ North is the National Director of the Mentoring Program.
-BJ, comes to us from Conscious Educators Inc and is based in California.
-She has been using, living, and sharing the power of WRAP as an Advanced Level Facilitator for almost two decades.
+BeaJae North is the National Director of the Mentoring Program.
+BeaJae, comes to us from Conscious Educators Inc and is based in California.
+She has been using, living, and sharing the power of well as an Advanced Level Facilitator for almost two decades.
 Her mentoring work is based on the power of communication and her belief that in the right environment with the right actions, people have the power to find the answers within themselves.
-When mentoring, BJ asks herself, “How do I be kind and gentle?
+When mentoring, BeaJae asks herself, “How do I be kind and gentle?
 Where is my empathy?” which allows those she is supporting to gain the confidence to approach their work and lives in a kinder and more respectful way.
-BJ will be working with WRAP Facilitators as well as organizations whose interpersonal relations and bottom line can benefit from her positive, practical and nurturing approach to wellness.
-BJ has been a highly-valued consultant with the Copeland Center for years.
-Now that she has joined the organization as a full-time colleague, the reach of the Copeland Center’s ability to support and mentor WRAP practitioners and others is unlimited.
-BJ can provide organzational wellness consultation, facilitator mentoring, consultation on WRAP implementation and Advanced Level WRAP Facilitator mentoring.
+BeaJae will be working with Facilitators as well as organizations whose interpersonal relations and bottom line can benefit from her positive, practical, and nurturing approach to wellness.
+BeaJae has been a highly-valued consultant with the Copeland Center for years.
+Now that she has joined the organization as a full-time colleague, the reach of the Copeland Center’s ability to support and mentor practitioners and others is unlimited.
+BeaJae can provide organizational wellness consultation, facilitator mentoring, consultation on wellness and peer program implementation, and Advanced Level Facilitator mentoring.

-Matthew R. Federici, MS is the Executive Director of the Copeland Center for Wellness & Recovery.
-Matthew came to the Copeland Center in 2010 from the Institute for Recovery & Community Integration where he served as Program Director to create systems transformation through implementation of a certified peer specialist training program across Pennsylvania.
-Matthew is an internationally recognized speaker, trainer and consultant on recovery, wellness, community inclusion and peer support.
-He serves on the board of directors for the International Association of Peer Support and the National Coalition for Mental Health Recovery.
+Matthew R. Federici, MS is Chief Executive Officer of the Copeland Center for Wellness & Recovery.
+Matthew came to the Copeland Center in 2010 from the Institute for Recovery & Community Integration where he served as Program Director to create systems transformation through the implementation of a certified peer specialist training program across Pennsylvania.
+Matthew is an internationally recognized speaker, trainer, and consultant on recovery, wellness, community inclusion and peer support.
+He has served on the board of directors for the International Association of Peer Support and the National Coalition for Mental Health Recovery.
 In 2015, he was awarded by San Diego County, the National "This Person" award in recognition of his outstanding contributions to the hope and wellness of people in recovery.
-Matthew's has provided keynote presentations, training programs and webinars on recovery, community inclusion and peer supports in over 45 different states in the US as well as in Japan, Ireland, Scotland, Canada, Hong Kong and the Netherlands.
-Matthew is an Advance Level Mental Health Recovery Educator and WRAP Facilitator through the Copeland Center for Wellness & Recovery.
+Matthew has provided keynote presentations, training programs, and webinars on recovery, community inclusion, and peer support in over 45 different states in the US as well as in Japan, Ireland, Scotland, Canada, Hong Kong, and the Netherlands.
+Matthew is an Advance Level Facilitator through the Copeland Center for Wellness & Recovery.
 Matthew’s personal and professional journey in wellness and recovery includes involvement as a family member and a mental health consumer advocate for over 20 years.
-He has also been involved in promoting Psychiatric Advance Directives though local, state and national consumer and provider conferences and is a Certified Psychiatric Rehabilitation Practitioner.
+He has also been involved in promoting Psychiatric Advance Directives through local, state, and national consumer and provider conferences and is a Certified Psychiatric Rehabilitation Practitioner.
 He received his BA from Alvernia University in Psychology and Communications and MS in Rehabilitation Counseling from Rutgers University.
-He was awarded Distinguished Advocate Award from the Pennsylvania Association of Psychosocial Rehabilitation Services in 2002 and Exemplary Practice Award in 2007 from the Mental Health Association of Southeastern PA Board of Directors.
+He was awarded Distinguished Advocate Award from the Pennsylvania Association of Psychosocial Rehabilitation Services in 2002 and the Exemplary Practice Award in 2007 from the Mental Health Association of Southeastern PA Board of Directors.

 She’s an avid reader of non-fiction and fan of public radio particularly of This American Life, Radio Lab, Marketplace, and Wait Wait Don’t Tell Me.
 View Katie’s Linkedin Profile

-Ryan Tempesco, CPS and Advanced Level WRAP Facilitator, is a transgender individual who has found peace and wellness through community support, connection and understanding.
+Ryan Tempesco, CPS and Advanced Level Facilitator, is a transgender individual who has found peace and wellness through community support, connection and understanding.
 He is currently the Program Support Coordinator for Doors to Wellbeing National Consumer Technical Assistance Center.
 He is an advocate for wellness, as well as equal rights in his community, and always brings optimism with him wherever he goes.
-Ryan bring his experience as a board member of a consumer operated organization in VA, VOCAL, and in co-chairing the organizing committee of Alternatives 2018.
+Ryan brings his experience as a board member of a consumer-operated organization in VA, VOCAL, and in co-chairing the organizing committee of Alternatives 2018.

 Elaine Stiles, Fiscal and Administrative Services Director

-Elaine Stiles comes to the Copeland Center after ten years in the non-profit sector, working most recently with Federation EIL, The Worldwide Network of the Experiment in International Living.
-She brings experience from the for profit sector as well, having owned a home-based business and worked in the culinary arts for many years.
-She loves to spend as much time as she can with her large extended family.
+Elaine Stiles has been with The Copeland Center for over 10 years.
+She has previously worked in the non-profit sector with other organizations in administrative and financial positions.
+She brings experience from the for-profit sector as well, having owned a home-based business and worked in the culinary arts.
+Cooking and gardening are some of her favorite wellness tools, as well as spending as much time as she can with her large extended family.